BetterCodeHub/pitch/PITCHME.md

 #### Other Code Quality tools give

-- Too may false positives
+- Too many false positives
 - Too many warnings
 - Are difficult to configure
 - Do not give actionable recommendations